Dive into the Science of Language Learning to Accelerate Your Studies

 Well, you should pick up the lessons from CLIL by finding content of your own.

 Love gardening?
-I’m sure you can find a gardening guide book in Japanese.
+I’m sure you can find a gardening guidebook in Japanese.
 Are jokes and funny stories your thing?
 Give a German collection of jokes a try.
+Enjoy music?
+Listen to K-pop.

 If you’re going to apply this to your studies, the key is to start with materials so easy that you can’t be possibly be overwhelmed.
 So choose short videos, or pick up book titles geared towards children.
 Otherwise, the 600-page treatise on German Philosophy would just go over your head.
 Start instead with a poster that points to the different car parts in Italian and you’re on a far better footing.

-Do the content and language combo and you’ll be learning a new language and engage in two of your passions at the same time.
-It’s a win-win-win!
+Do the content and language combo and you’ll be learning a new language and engaging in two of your passions at the same time.

 These are just some of the research-backed insights that can help you pick up a language in record time.
 Apply them to your language learning journey and you’ll immediately reap their benefits.
 I wish you the best!